 Existing bridges within the corridor will be widened to the inside, providing the same typical section as the roadway.
 These improvements will increase capacity, minimize geometric and structural deficiencies, provide more lanes for evacuation and improve safety by reducing congestion and improving vehicular level of service.

 In June 2013, the Commonwealth Transportation Board (CTB) adopted the 2014-2019 Six-Year Improvement Program (SYIP) that included $100 million in funding for the Interstate 64 Capacity Improvements project.
-The Hampton Roads Transportation Planning Organization (HRTPO) approved a resolution endorsing the Interstate 64 Capacity Improvements project on the condition that this preference would not preclude the I-64 Peninsula Expansion or future associated funding.
+The Hampton Roads Transportation Planning Organization (HRTPO) approved and adopted a resolution endorsing six-lane options to provide immediate congestion relief of I-64 between Jefferson Avenue (exit 255) and Humelsine Parkway (exit 242).

 HB2313, enacted into law on July 1, 2013, provides Hampton Roads with approximately $200 million per year in additional transportation funds.
 The HRTPO Board is responsible for the selection of projects and allocation of HRTF funds.

 VDOT has determined that the use of Design-Build contracting will expedite delivery and ensure timely authorization of federal funding.
 The Design-Builder will be able to perform final design, right of way acquisition and utility relocation and some construction activities concurrently.
 This project contributes to the Preferred Alternative and contributes to the Purpose and Need elements outlined in the FEIS.